The-alpha-male/Solubility_Predictor/README.md

 3. Open the Jupyter Notebook ```main.ipynb```

 ## Data
-The data used in this model was obtained from Data Pro
+The data used in this model was obtained from Data Professor's [github page](https://raw.githubusercontent.com/dataprofessor/data/master/delaney_solubility_with_descriptors.csv).

 ## Usage